top of page

 Location

-The bright colours and playful shapes on different levels were the main inspiration behind the design of ‘Cini’, which will be placed in a spot of the Magħluq Nature Reserve overlooking the site.
+The bright colours and playful shapes on different levels were the main inspiration behind the design of ‘Cini’, which will be placed in front of the local council, close by the original site.

 Stools